udexon/Webpp/W+002_LSLVL.md

 Using Duniix metaprogramming approach, third party programmers may contribute their own search algorithms to Duniix LSLVL server.

+3. View: Depending on the search algorithms, the View functionalities for LSLVL may be customized accordingly.

+4. Modify: Modify is the core module of the Duniix architecture, where third party programmers may contribute to modify any part of Duniix system, including LSLVL.

 The following elements

 Learning